Aravind9548/CI-CD_Project/README.md

 # CI-CD_Project
-and i have added the jenkins file
+and i have added the jenkins